 - Blood thinner (including warfarin)

-- Diabetes medicine (including glimepiride, glyburide)
+- Insulin or oral diabetes medicine (including glimepiride, glyburide)

 - Medicine for depression or mental illness